-A superset is strength training condensed: two or more exercises done one after the other with no rest in between.
+A superset is strength training condensed: two or more exercises performed successively with no rest in between.
 One round of back-to-back exercises equals one set.
 Supersets are an excellent training method for building muscle endurance and burning a lot of calories in a short workout.
 Other advantages — and disadvantages — of this training style are detailed below.

 Advantages of Supersets